ChainSQL/chainsql-lib/docs/index.md

 `getFee(): Promise<number>`

-Returns the estimated transaction fee for the rippled server the RippleAPI instance is connected to.
+Returns the estimated transaction fee for the rippled server the ChainsqlAPI instance is connected to.

 ### Parameters